 That’s where AI content creation comes in.
 Search engine experts have leaned on AI content creation tools to help accelerate the productivity of writers.
 Yesterday’s writer of content has become today’s editor of AI authored content.
 Whereas previously a single individual who knew what they were doing could produce 3 good articles a day, now 30 good ones can be produced, or better yet 300 poor ones can be output.

 Search engine optimization, where the stakes are high, is a game of numbers.
 Quantity trumps quality, at least for now.
 For web pages to refrain from offending Google’s search crawler only a base level of quality matters.
 Finding where that level is drawn in the algorithms of search engines lets search engine experts decide whether they’re going to use AI to produce 30 pages or 300.
-They’re going to always choose what gets them ahead of competition, so unless there’s some kind of penalty involved for publishing 300 bad pages, it’s going to be 300 every day.
+They’re going to always choose what gets them ahead of competition, so unless there’s some kind of penalty involved for publishing 300 bad pages, it’s going to be 300 pages of ai content creation every day.

 If it’s just nonsense, who cares?